contiv-experimental/docs/source/2_volplugin.md

 * Create a volume that refers to the volplugin driver:
 ```
-docker volume create -d volplugin tenant1/test
+docker volume create -d volplugin policy1/test
 ```

 * Notes:
-  * `test` is the name of your volume, and it lives under tenant `tenant1`, which you uploaded with `volcli tenant upload`.
+  * `test` is the name of your volume, and it lives under policy `policy1`, which you uploaded with `volcli policy upload`.
-  * This will inherit the properties of your tenant policy, so you will get a volume with the appropriate size, iops, etc.
+  * This will inherit the properties of your policy, so you will get a volume with the appropriate size, iops, etc.
   * Note there are numerous options (see below) you can use to declare overrides for most parameters in the policy configuration.

 * Run a container that uses it:
 ```
-docker run -it -v tenant1/test:/mnt ubuntu bash
+docker run -it -v policy1/test:/mnt ubuntu bash
 ```

 * Run `mount | grep /mnt` in the container, you should see the `/dev/rbd#`